 We kicked off the celebration on February 28 at 3 pm with a special pre-event guest lecture by Anil Mundra, the Bhagvan Vimalnath Endowed Chair in Jain Studies and South Asian Religions at UC Santa Barbara.

 The cultural festival then took place on Saturday, March 1, in the atrium of the Environmental Education, Science, and Technology Building at UNT.
 We began with opening remarks from Dean Albert Bimper of UNT's College of Liberal Arts and Social Sciences.
-We also welcomed special guest Prem Jain representing the Jain Education and Research Foundation, which founded our endowment in 2017.
+We also welcomed special guest Prem Jain representing the Jain Education and Research Foundation (JERF), which founded our endowment in 2017.
+Rohit Gangwal, the current president of the Jain Society of North Texas (JSNT), provided closing remarks.
+Throughout the festival, our activities included a community art show, a student essay contest, creative performances from JSNT youth, and booths featuring DFW-area Jain businesses and organizations.

 Prem Jain and Anil Mundra at our ribbon-cutting ceremony to open the Jain Cultural Fair.